KxSystems/docs/docs/ref/doth.md

 -   composing HTTP responses
 -   web-console display

-??? warning "The `.h` namespace is reserved for use by Kx, as are all single-letter namespaces."
+??? warning "The `.h` namespace is reserved for use by KX, as are all single-letter namespaces."

     Consider all undocumented functions in the namespace as its private API | and do not use them.